 There was a moment I will never forget years ago when I was with my narcissistic ex.

-We arrived at a party a few months after dating where I didn’t know anyone.
-He told me that I should mingle and that he would be back in a bit.
+We arrived at a party where I didn’t know anyone a few months after dating.
+He told me that I should mingle and that he would return shortly.

 After we left, I asked him why he had ignored me all evening.
 He answered that she was just a friend and I was being silly.
 Then, he told me that I was lucky to have been there at all.
 He said that although she was extremely pretty, he was committed to me… wasn’t I just the luckiest girl?